nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_bundle_structures.md

 ## Extensions Used ##

-- **[Extension-ITK-MessageHandling-2](https://fhir.nhs.uk/STU3/StructureDefinition/Extension-ITK-MessageHandling-2)** - An NHS Digital complex extension to the MessageHeader resource to support the ITK message handling key.
+- **[Extension-ITK-MessageHandling-2](https://fhir.nhs.uk/STU3/StructureDefinition/Extension-ITK-MessageHandling-2)** - An NHS Digital complex extension to the MessageHeader resource to support the ITK3 message handling key.